<img alt="" src="https://secure.insightful-enterprise-52.com/784587.png" style="display:none;">

 The Rise and Fall of BPMS

 In theory, BPM systems were the answer to problems that plagued so many businesses.
 Each organization was presumed to be made up of discrete, interrelated processes.
-BPM software suites were designed to systematically improve each business process, and subsequently improve the efficiency of the organisation itself.
+BPM software suites were designed to systematically improve each business process and subsequently improve the efficiency of the organization itself.

 There’s more to implementing low-code than just the platform.
 Here’s how you can build a low-code culture in your workplace!